dark-faiz/useless_screensaver/README.md

 [Add any extra demo materials/links]

 ## Team Contributions
--Muhammed Faiz: Designing and documentation.
+- Muhammed Faiz: Designing and documentation.
--Vaishakh S Nair: Coding and debugging.
+- Vaishakh S Nair: Coding and debugging.

 ---
 Made with ❤️ at TinkerHub Useless Projects